 [A list of all publications and datasets referenced below is available here]

 Most of my research on constitutional design centers around the Comparative Constitutions Project (CCP), a project that I conceived with Tom Ginsburg while we were colleagues at the University of Illinois.
 The heart of the project is a set of data on the content of historical constitutions.
-Our 2009 book, the Endurance of National Constitutions, which we wrote with our stand-out graduate student James Melton, is the first book-length product from this project.
-I have a growing number of other papers on constitutional design, most written with Ginsburg and Melton and most drawing from our ever-expanding CCP enterprise.
+Our 2009 book, the Endurance of National Constitutions, which we wrote with our stand-out graduate student James Melton and collaborator, is the first book-length product from this project.
+I have a growing number of other papers on constitutional design, which draw from our ever-expanding CCP enterprise.
 This writing includes work on the process of writing constitutions, the consequences of limiting the terms of executives, a reconsideration of the utility of the classic distinction between Presidentialism and Parliamentarism (with Jose Cheibub), the peculiar species of constitution written under military occupation, the effect of international human rights covenants on the menu of rights in national constitutions (with Beth Simmons), as well as working papers on the measure of a host of important Political Science concepts (such as the ease of constitutional amendment, judicial independence, and federalism).
 I am also currently completing a book on the diffusion of constitutional ideas, which draws from my Phd dissertation, but more on that below.